Stellacore/peridetic/README.md

 	* gotLPA=lpaForXYZ(expXYZ).

-* The "got" values are compared with the corresponding "expected" values and differences from zero are compared against tolerance values that reflect the provided data precision.
-I.e.
+* The "got" values are compared with the corresponding "expected" values and differences from zero are compared against tolerance values.
+The tolerance values used reflect the published data precision:

 	* Angular tolerance of { 172. / 1024./1024./1024./1024. };
-		This is <.16[nRad] (published values have resolution of approximately .049[nRad], but the +/-1[mm] surface distance for comparison corresponds with the larger angle ~.16[nRad] which is therefore used for testing.
+		This is <.16[nRad] (published angular values have resolution of approximately .049[nRad], but the published XYZ coordinates only have +/-1[mm] precision for comparison.
+A surface distance of 1[mm] corresponds with a larger angle ~.16[nRad] which is therefore used for testing.

-	* Linear tolerance of { 1./1024. }; // CORS files only good to [mm]
+	* Linear tolerance of { 1./1024. }; // CORS files XYZ published to [mm]

-* Meet domain design/testing specifications (ref above).
+* All pairs of coordinates are required to pass this tolerance test (in both directions (lpaforXyz and xyzforLpa).

-Overall, these transforms are thought to be correct and it is hoped that the open source transparency of the implementation code and opportunity for peer review should help provides assurance on its agreement with external conventions and expectations.
+Overall, the Peridetic transforms are thought to be correct as described above.
+The open source transparency of the algorithm and implementation code along with opportunity for associated peer review should help provides assurance on the quality.
+However...

-However, please _note_ the _"AS IS"_ clause of the associated license.
+...Please _note_ the _"AS IS"_ clause of the associated license.

 ### Transformation Quality and Testing